jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Bulk Data Format {#bulk_data_format}

-The data returned for a Bulk RDAP request ((#bulk_rdap_url)) is a JSON object comprising JSON members for metadata and JSON data for a single RDAP object class.
+The data returned for a Bulk RDAP request ((#bulk_rdap_url)) is a JSON object providing metadata information, followed by newline-separated RDAP JSON objects for one or more RDAP object classes.

 ## Metadata

 The following JSON members for metadata MUST be included:

+* "extensionId" -- the "nroBulkRdap1" string
+* "versionId" -- a version 4 Universally Unique IDentifier (UUID, [@!RFC9562, section 5.4]) string that MUST be the same for all the bulk data generated for various RDAP object classes at a particular interval (say, on a daily basis)
+* "utcOffset" -- a number between -12 and 12 that represents the UTC offset of the producer
+* "producer" -- a string identifying the registry that produced the bulk data, with possible values of "AFRINIC", "APNIC", "ARIN", "LACNIC", "RIPE NCC", or a string literal for a registry at the national or local level
+* "productionDate" -- a string containing the time and date the bulk data being returned was produced
-* "rdapConformance" -- An array of strings ([@!RFC9083, section 4.1]) to signal the RDAP extensions the data is based on.
+* "objectCount" -- a number to indicate the number of newline-separated RDAP objects following the metadata object
-* "serial" -- An unsigned 32-bit number for sequencing the data snapshots.
-It is RECOMMENDED to follow the serial number-wrapping arithmetic from [@!RFC1982].

 ## Data for an Object Class